dburriss/dburriss.github.io/_posts/2018-04-06-managing-code-complexity.md

 ## Tip 7: Use honest rather than simple types

 Create types to represent things like entity identity.
 [There is a whole series on this](http://devonburriss.me/honest-arguments/) but if you do nothing else don't let your codebase be littered with `Guid`, `int`, `long`, `string` or whatever else you use as entity identity or reference.
 When your code relies on `invoiceId` and `invoiceLineId` and etc. it becomes too easy to swap 2 integers.
 Not only does it help prevent silly bugs but using types a little more liberally can really help convey intent.
+Finally, it makes finding all references where a type is used simple.

+## And we are done

+I hope you find some of these tips useful.
+If you did, I would love to hear about it.
+If you have questions, feel free to leave a comment.
+If you think I am 100% wrong, I would love to hear your reasons.
+Above all, let's keep learning together and happy coding!